8 days North East Expedition

 From the Lung Phing we take a 2-hour trek to Can Cau Market.
 It is an open-air traditional market on Saturdays.
 We discover some of the area’s finest scenery marked by dramatic rice terraces and hilltribal villages scattered along the way.

-It is the best time for appreciating the market.
+It is the best time for seeing the market.
 This is followed by a drive to the downtown of Viet Quang for an overnight stay in a hotel.
 (Breakfast, lunch and dinner are included).

 Day 3 Viet Quang / Ha Giang / Quan Ba